Jessica backs sports course

-A sports and education programme which is being supported by Dame Jessica Ennis-Hill, has announced two events.
+A sports and education programme being supported by Sheffield sporting star Dame Jessica Ennis-Hill has announced two events.

-Institute of Sporting Futures (ISF) is running the events to help people to find out more about their new sports and education programme for school leavers
+Institute of Sporting Futures is running the events to help people to find out more about their new sports and education programme for school leavers.

-The events, which will be attended by Olympic champion Jessica, are open to all year 11 and year 10 GCSE students and their parents, providing an opportunity to learn more about the new course, which is launching at Notre Dame High School in September.
+The events are open to all year 11 and year 10 GCSE students and their parents, providing an opportunity to learn more about the new course, which is launching at Notre Dame High School in September.

 “ISF provides students with a clear pathway into the sports and leisure industry, giving them the best possible foundation for a successful career in the sports sector.